How Options Analysis Suite Compares to Unusual Whales

 What Options Analysis Suite Focuses On

-- Quantitatively-grounded analytics with full methodology transparency: 17 pricing models, calibrated IV surfaces, dealer-flow primitives (GEX, DEX, vanna, charm), and breadth-based unusual-activity counts.
+- Quantitatively-grounded analytics with full methodology transparency: 17 pricing models, calibrated IV surfaces, OI-derived dealer-positioning aggregates (GEX, DEX, vanna, charm), and a chain-wide unusual-activity breadth screener built on daily volume / open-interest counts.
 Every metric is documented and reproducible from public OPRA aggregates.

-- A focus on options-market structure rather than retail-trader sentiment, a different analytical angle on overlapping flow data, looking at chain-wide breadth, dealer hedging structure, and model-divergence views rather than individual trade narratives.
+- A focus on options-market structure rather than retail-trader sentiment, drawing on a different data category (daily OPRA aggregates and OI-derived dealer positioning) rather than trade-level flow.
+The analytical angle is chain-wide breadth, dealer hedging structure, and model-divergence views, not individual-trade narratives.

 - Programmatic access via Python SDK, REST API, WebSocket streaming, and MCP server for AI assistants.
 Every analytic is reachable for backtesting, custom dashboards, or AI-driven research workflows.